vinceskahan/v5wiki/Switching-to-the-new-wview_extended-schema.md

           schema = schemas.wview_extended.schema
    ```

-   Note that for the `manager` option, you can use either `weewx.manager.DaySummaryManager` or `weewx.manager.WXDaySummaryManager`.
+   Note that for the `manager` option, you can use either `weewx.manager.DaySummaryManager` or `weewx.wxmanager.WXDaySummaryManager`.

 4. **Check permissions**. `wee_database` will create a new database with the same name as the old, except with the suffix `_new` attached to the end.
 Make sure you have the necessary permissions to create it.
 In particular, if you are using MySQL, you will need `CREATE` privileges: